QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_1.rst

 by a representative household and a representative firm.

-The relationship between a command economy like the one studied in this lecture and a market economy like that studied in XXXX is a foundational topic in general equilibrium theory and welfare economics.
+The relationship between a command economy like the one studied in this lecture and a market economy like that studied in :doc:`Cass-Koopmans Competitive Equilibrium <cass_koopmans_2>` is a foundational topic in general equilibrium theory and welfare economics.